grikdotnet/generics/README.md

 [Nikita Popov](https://github.com/PHPGenerics/php-generics-rfc/issues/45),
 [Anton Sukhachev](https://github.com/mrsuh/php-generics),
 and others were trying on and on.
-PHPStan and Psalm provide static code analysis for generics, and it works.

 In 2023 PHP Foundation funded
 [a year of research](https://thephp.foundation/blog/2024/08/19/state-of-generics-and-collections/)